 Charles Samuel Keene (1823-1891) Becoming associated, from the 1860s, with his Punch cartoons of urban street life, Charles Keene developed a great reputation as a draughtsman, and was revered by many of his contemporaries.

-Charles Keene was born in Hornsey, Middlesex, on 10 August 1823, and spent his childhood in London and Ipswich, where he was educated at the local grammar school.
-He spent some time in the offices of both his late solicitor father, at Furnivall’s Inn, London, and the architect, William Pilkington of Scotland Yard.
+Charles Keene was born in Duvals Lane, Hornsey, Middlesex, on 10 August 1823, one of the sons of the solicitor, Samuel Keene, and his wife, Mary (née Sparrow).
+He spent his childhood in London and Ipswich, where he was educated at the local grammar school.
+He then spent some time in the offices of both his late father, at Furnivall’s Inn, London, and the architect, William Pilkington of Scotland Yard.
 However, finding neither congenial, he entered a five-year apprenticeship with the wood-engravers, the Whymper Brothers.
 In addition, he was ‘a compulsive attender’ of the Clipstone Academy, from 1848 into the 1860s.

 His work is represented in numerous public collections, including the British Museum, the National Portrait Gallery, Tate and the V&A; and the Ashmolean Museum (Oxford) and The Fitzwilliam Museum (Cambridge).